Israeli rock: 1970s

 In the early 1970s, Israel had a burgeoning progressive rock scene.
 One of the first performers was Shlomo Gronich, whose 1971 debut was Why Didn't You Tell Me?.
 Danny Ben Israel's Bullshit 31/4 was released in 1970, but overlooked for some thirty years.
 Other 70s prog bands included The Churchills, Zingale, and Sheshet.

 Many bands formed in this decade.
 The rock band Tamouz gained much success in the 1970s.
 The most successful Israeli Rock band of the seventies was Kaveret which combined rock music and a unique sense of humor.
+Another successful artist was Gabi Shoshan, a Moroccan-born Israeli singer and actor.
+Shoshan’s greatest hits included “Shesh Esre Malou La’Naar” (The Boy Is 16) and “Bereshit” (The Beginning), among many others.
+Shoshan was part of an era of Israeli music called "Flower Power".
 The (consecutive 1st prize) winners of the 1976, 1977, and 1978 Chassidic Song Festival was the band that invented Jewish Rock, The Diaspora Yeshiva Band, who made several albums, had many hits (Hafachta, Malchutcha, Ivdu), and toured worldwide including Carnegie Hall and Lincoln Center.

 At the end of the decade, singers who wrote and performed rock oriented music became very popular and very successful, including Shalom Hanoch (who previously collaborated with Arik Einstein), Ariel Zilber (formerly of Tamuz), Svika Pick (in combination with pop music and disco music), Efraim Shamir, Yitzhak Klepter (formerly of Kaveret and the Churchills) and Gary Eckstein.